aisingapore/PeekingDuck/docs/source/use_cases/group_size_checking.md

 **1. Pose Estimation Model**

 By default, we are using the PoseNet model with a Resnet backbone for pose estimation.
 Depending on the device you're using, you might want to switch to the lighter mobilenet backbone, or to a heavier HRnet model for higher accuracy.
-For more information on pose estimation models in PeekingDuck, check out the [node glossary](../node_glossary.md).

 **2. Adjusting Nodes**